flaubert165/ConferenceManagement/README.md

 ### ConferenceManagement.Infra.Tests

-Layer responsible for unary testing of the Infrastructure modules.
+Layer responsible for unit testing of the Infrastructure modules.

 ### ConferenceManagement.Services